Find out everything you need to know about how to cook rice including how to prep, how much rice to cook per person, and how to store leftovers.

 How long does it take to cook brown rice?

-Brown rice takes longer to cook than your usual white rice because you have to cook through the bran part as well.
-Because it includes the bran it does mean that the rice includes more fibre.
-This is a great addition to your diet as it has some great health benefits such as lowering cholesterol.
-Brown rice can take up to 40mins to cook but you can usually have it ready in 25-30mins.
+Brown rice takes longer to cook than your usual white rice because you have to cook through the bran.
+Because it includes the bran it does mean that the rice includes more fiber.
+This is a great addition to your diet as it has some great health benefits such as lowering cholesterol (opens in new tab).
+Brown rice can take up to 40 mins to cook but you can usually have it ready in 25-30 mins.

 How long does it take to cook Basmati rice?

 Basmati rice will usually take the same amount of time as normal white rice.
-The grains are slightly thinner and the rice responds well to steaming and also for using when making dishes like pilau rice.
+The grains are slightly thinner and the rice responds well to steaming and also for use when making dishes like pilau rice.
 This involves a little frying too.
-Basmati rice, if using our method above, usually takes 15-20mins.
+Basmati rice, if using our method above, usually takes 15-20 mins.

-Our Food Editor, Samuel, says that ‘the key thing to remember is that all types of rice will cook differently so check packet instructions and keep that in mind when planning your meal.’
+Samuel says "the key thing to remember is that all types of rice will cook differently so check packet instructions and keep that in mind when planning your meal."

 How long does it take to cook Jasmine rice?

 Jasmine rice originates from Thailand and is commonly used in Asian cooking.
 It’s a long-grain rice that has a subtle floral aroma.
 It should be soft and sticky when cooked properly.
 Traditionally is it recommended to use 1-1.5 cups of water to 1 cup of Jasmine rice.

 "Despite this being long-grain rice, the grains are shorter and thicker than basmati rice.
 Jasmine rice takes only 15 minutes to cook or when all the water has been absorbed.
 Stand the rice for 10 minutes and then fluff with a fork," adds Food writer, Samuel Goldsmith.

 Evenly spread any leftover cooked rice onto a baking tray so it cools to room temperature quickly.
 Once cool, place into airtight containers and refrigerate immediately.